 Common mistake #5: Bubble wrapping your child

 Another common mistake parents make is not letting children experience failure or make mistakes.
 Often parents will do for their child what the child can do and the underlying message the parent send to the child is “I don’t think you are capable.”
-While this may not be the parent’s intention, behavior is the biggest form of communication and this is what the parent’s behavior is communicating.
+While this may not be the parent’s intention, the behavior is the biggest form of communication and this is what the parent’s behavior is communicating.

 Children need to experiment and learn to take risks.
-Failure is perhaps one the best teachers they can learn from.
+Failure is perhaps one of the best teachers they can learn from.
 When children manage to achieve something beyond their comfort zone, it helps develop their self-esteem and confidence.

 Learning about your child’s development and updating your parenting skills can lead to a more rewarding and fulfilling parenting experience.
 It can also improve your relationship with your child.